 I'm not receiving the confirmation email.

 First, make sure your email is typed correctly.
-Open Lockdown, tap the menu on the top left, and ensure that
+Open Lockdown, tap Account on bottom right, and ensure that

 the email address matches your actual email address.
-If not, then tap the Menu button, tap "Confirm Email",
+If not, then tap Account on bottom right, tap "Confirm

 and tap "Sign Out".

 Second, we had some reports of people's confirmation emails get stuck in spam boxes, and also some reports